 There were comprehensive risk assessments in relation to safety issues.
 The practice monitored and reviewed incidents.
 This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements.
-In the previous 12 months there had been one safety incident.
-The incident was investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again in the future.
+In the previous 12 months there had been no safety incidents.